nuxeo/nuxeo-drive/docs/dep/README.md

 The standard DEP workflow is:

 - Create a file named `YYYY-MM Title.md` inside the folder `docs/dep/` that contains your new DEP.
-- You should use that [skeleton](0000-00%20Skeleton.md) to be sure to have an overall idea of sections and required headers.
+- You should use this [template](0000-00%20Template.md) to be sure to have an overall idea of sections and required headers.
 You can add more sections for your needs.

 Once the review process is complete, the DEP will be merged.